PhamVuThuNguyet/Blockchain-Documentation/Hyperledger Fabric/README.md

 # Key Concepts
 ## Fabric Chaincode Lifecycle
 ### What is chaincode?
+Chaincode is a program, written in Go, Node.js, or Java that implements a prescribed interface.
+Chaincode runs in a secured Docker container isolated from the endorsing peer process.
+Chaincode initializes and manages ledger state through transactions submitted by applications.

+Ledger updates created by a chaincode are scoped exclusively to that chaincode and can’t be accessed directly by another chaincode.
+However, within the same network, given the appropriate permission a chaincode may invoke another chaincode to access its state.

+### Chaincode Lifecycle
+The Fabric chaincode lifecycle is a process that allows multiple organizations to agree on how a chaincode will be operated before it can be used on a channel.

+#### Install and define a chaincode
+Fabric chaincode lifecycle requires that organizations agree to the parameters that define a chaincode, such as name, version, and the chaincode endorsement policy.
+Channel members come to agreement using the following four steps.
+Not every organization on a channel needs to complete each step.
+1. Package the chaincode: Chaincode cần được đóng gói thành file tar trước khi cài đặt lên peer.
+Khi đóng gói chaincode, cần tạo package label để người khác có thể đọc hiểu về mô tả của chaincode.
+2. Install the chaincode on peers
+3. Approve a chaincode definition for organization
+4. Commit the chaincode definition to the channel

 # Working with Hyperledger Fabric
+## Install Fabric
+- ```curl -sSLO https://raw.githubusercontent.com/hyperledger/fabric/main/scripts/install-fabric.sh && chmod +x install-fabric.sh``` (lấy install scripts)

+- ```./install-fabric.sh docker samples``` (install fabric images & clone fabric samples)

+- ```curl https://raw.githubusercontent.com/hyperledger/fabric/main/scripts/bootstrap.sh``` (get bootstrap scripts to install binaries)

 ## Using the test network
 - ```./network.sh up```
 - ```./network.sh down```